-For the purposes of the sections contained in this chapter of the Franklin Municipal Code, the following phrases, words and abbreviations shall have the meaning assigned below unless the context specifically indicates otherwise:
+For the purposes of the sections contained in this chapter of the Franklin Municipal Code, the following phrases, words and abbreviations shall have the meaning assigned below unless the context specifically indicates otherwise, whether capitalized or not:

-- (1) Impact fee. refers to a fee to be paid by any entity making a connection to the public wastewater system of the City, which fee is made for the purpose of enabling the City to repair and replace its facilities as necessary or to provide for additions, replacements, improvements and expansions to the Franklin Wastewater System, such improvements being required periodically because of growth.
-The impact fee is a summation of the previous system development and access fees. - (2) Act or The Act.
-The federal Water Pollution Control Act, also known as the Clean Water Act, as amended, 33 U.S.C.
-1251, et seq. - the Division of Water Resources.
+(1) Impact Fee. refers to a fee to be paid by any entity making a connection to the public wastewater system of the City, which fee is made for enabling the City to repair and replace its facilities as necessary or to provide for additions, replacements, Improvements and expansions to the Franklin Wastewater System, such Improvements being required periodically because of growth.
+The Impact Fee is a summation of the previous system development and access fees, as authorized by Private Act Chapter No. 117.